 Moving to Jordan from Dubai in 2021 takes careful preparation and attention to details and documentation.
 We provide everything you need to know before moving from Dubai to Jordan.
 Start your move today by obtaining up to 6 competitive moving to Jordan quotations FREE.

 The ancient country of Jordan is located at the intersection of three continents, Asia, Europe, and Africa.
 At just under 90,000 square km, Jordan borders Syria to the north, Saudi Arabia to the south, Iraq to the northeast and Palestine and Israel to the west.
 The country is landlocked barring the 26 km Red Sea coastline known as the Gulf of Aqaba.

-The name Jordan comes from the river of Jordan and its name first appeared in history as far back as 1,000 years BC.
-Since then the country was ruled by a number of kingdoms and empires including the Nabataeans, Romans, and Ottomans.
-Following World War 2 Jordan became an independent state in 1946.
+The name Jordan comes from the river of Jordan, and its name first appeared in history as far back as 1,000 years BC.
+Since then the country was ruled by several kingdoms and empires including the Nabataeans, Romans, and Ottomans.
+Following World War 2, Jordan became an independent state in 1946.

 Most cities, including the capital, Amman, are located in the north-west of the country which is less arid and experiences more rainfall leading to more fertile land.